Puerto Morelos Reef National Park (Parque Nacional Arrecife de Puerto Morelos)

 Rafael E. Melgar 1, Puerto Morelos, Quintana Roo, 77580

-The magnificent Mesoamerican Barrier Reef, also called the Great Maya Reef, which stretches from the Yucatan to Honduras, is the world’s second-largest coral reef system.
-Located off laid-back Puerto Morelos, this protected section has spectacular coral that’s unusually close to shore, making it easily accessible for snorkeling and scuba diving.
+Stretching from the Yucatan to Honduras, the Mesoamerican Barrier Reef (also called the Great Maya Reef) is the world’s second-largest coral reef system.
+Located off laid-back Puerto Morelos, the protected section of the reef forms Puerto Morelos Reef National Park (Parque Nacional Arrecife de Puerto Morelos).
+It has spectacular coral that’s unusually close to shore, making it easily accessible for snorkeling and scuba diving.

 The basics